namrapatel/sumrepo/README.md

 - [x] Feed Chat the File Path and File Name, alongside the code of the file and ask it to use that to understand architecture.
 - [x] Turn per file summarize into "One Pager" by asking Chat to do so.
 - [x] Fails when it sees some binary files, don't download them
+- [ ] Watch for token size going past 4k and don't try it the summary it does
+- [ ] Multi-thread
+- [ ] Use github api to get the list of files and folders
+- [ ] Dig up other ways to make this realistic for large codebases